dnnrly/abbreviate/README.md

-  -m, --max int           Maximum length of string, keep on abbreviating while the string is longer than this limit -n, --newline           Add newline to the end of the string (default true) -s, --set string        Abbreviation set (default "common")
+  -m, --max int           Maximum length of string, keep on abbreviating while the string is longer than this limit -n, --newline           Add newline to the end of the string (default true) -s, --set string        Abbreviation set (default "common") -r, --strategy          Set a strategy to use if no match is found for input string(allowed value "removeVowel")

 Use "abbreviate [command] --help" for more information about a command.
 ```